Rudolf Ising: Career

 MGM fired Harman and Ising in 1937 over money disputes, only to hire them back the following year after the failure of its in-house studio's first projects.
 As the duo's brand of cartoons featuring cutesy characters with light plots fell out of favor by the end of the 1930s, Ising opted to adapt with the times and created Barney Bear, based partly on himself, which first appeared in The Bear that Couldn't Sleep.
-Among those who worked in his unit were George Gordon, Mexican cartoonist Gus Arriola, Jerry Brewer, Bob Allen, and a recently-formed duo of animators, William Hanna and Joseph Barbera, whose first directoral foray, 1940's Puss Gets the Boot, which introduced the cat-and-mouse pair later known as Tom and Jerry, featured Ising as producer (being the only credited person in the short).
+Among those who worked in his unit were George Gordon, Mexican cartoonist Gus Arriola, Jerry Brewer, Bob Allen, and a recently formed duo of animators, William Hanna and Joseph Barbera, whose first directorial foray, 1940's Puss Gets the Boot, which introduced the cat-and-mouse pair later known as Tom and Jerry, featured Ising as producer (being the only credited person in the short).
 He also produced The Milky Way that year, the first non-Disney cartoon to win an Academy Award for Best Cartoon Short Subject.

-In 1942, Ising left MGM to join the Army Air Forces film unit as animation supervisor.
-After the war, he formed his own production company, hiring Hugh Harman in 1951 after his studio (formed after leaving Metro in 1941) folded, reestablishing Harman-Ising Studios.
+In 1943, Ising left MGM to join the Army Air Forces film unit as animation supervisor.
+After the war, he formed his own production company, hiring Hugh Harman in 1951 after his studio (formed after leaving Metro in 1942) folded, reestablishing Harman-Ising Studios.

 His final major work was a failed TV pilot named Sir Gee Whiz on the Other Side of The Moon in 1960.
 Harman-Ising Studios closed in the early 1960s, after which Ising took to painting, mostly to give Harman, who endured dire financial straits, some financial support.
 After decades of relative obscurity, the now semi-retired Ising became a well-known name to animation fans through interviews made by Mark Kausler among other historians, also being honored by the International Animation Society In 1976.